HORNETJOE/Glossary-of-tech-terms/README.md

 Step 7.
 Deliver to the Client

-The last step is to deliver the applciation to the client.
+The last step is to deliver the application to the client.

 ### Procedural
-  * procedurl is a type of programming style that involes the concept of procedures.
+  * procedural is a type of programming style that involves the concept of procedures.
 Which is a sequence of commands that that will be executed.

 ### Object oriented
   * Object-oriented programming is a programming paradigm based on the concept of "objects", which may contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.